-“Because every healthy recipe deserves to be delicious.” – Motto of the The Recipe ReDux (Click here to learn more about this super fun recipe rally challenge.)
+“Because every healthy recipe deserves to be delicious.” – Motto of The Recipe ReDux

 I was eager to contribute to this month’s Recipe ReDux theme of “Summer Beverage” as this particular summer, I’ve been working on kicking the diet soda habit (so now it’s more of a weekly thing vs. a daily thing but still working on it.)

-Inspired by the traditional Mexican aqua frescas or “fresh waters” that are becoming more mainstream, my refrigerator has been overloaded with little Tupperware containers of various fruit juices.
+Inspired by the traditional Mexican agua frescas or “fresh waters” that are becoming more mainstream, my refrigerator has been overloaded with little Tupperware containers of various fruit juices.

 A supply of homemade simple syrup and steady stash of San Pellegrino and I’m ready to mix up a fizzy fruit mocktail whenever the mood hits.